 The Nature Trail begins just a hundred yards from the Auto Tour trailhead in the Monte Vista National Wildlife Refuge Visitor Center.
 For this summary, let’s follow the Auto Tour waypoints and highlight the Nature Trail.

 As stated, the trail begins at the Visitor Center and parking area.
 From the trailhead, follow the dirt road heading east.
 Just a few hundred meters on the right is a side trail, turn right to follow Monte Vista Walking National Recreation Trail.
 It’s basically just a singletrack loop trail with informational signs about the wildlife in the area.
 You can easily complete the trail in about 6-10 minutes.

 Upon returning to the Auto Tour trail, continue to follow the dirt road until it turns right on the first-mile marker.
 Turn another right after a few hundred yards as the trailheads to a pond.
 Remain on the trail until Colorado State Highway 15 where the trail ends, south of the trailhead.

 To head back to the parking area, turn another right on CO 15.
 Take the dirt road on the east side of the road until you reach your destination.

 Tips for Monte Vista Walking Trail

-For the whole duration of the hike, don’t just fix your eyes on the trail and the informative signs along it.
-Be keen to your surroundings.
+For the whole duration of the hike, don’t just fix your eyes on the trail and the informative signs along with it.
+Be keen on your surroundings.
 There might be birds overhead you, on the refuge’s wetlands and grasslands, as well as on trees, and even on buildings.